zoro-protocol/zoro-protocol/zksync/README.md

 }
 ```

+### Supply deployer with seed liquidity

-4. Supply deployer account with enough assets to prevent low liquidity attacks by seeding `CToken` markets with liquidity.
+Supply deployer account with enough assets to prevent low liquidity attacks by seeding `CToken` markets with liquidity.

 The amount of assets should be enough to mint 1e8, or 10,000,000, base units of each `CToken`.
 The formula is `amount = 1e8 * exchangeRate`.